- How To

 3. Written Format

 Your Will must be in writing (handwritten or typed).
 While “holographic Wills” (fully handwritten) can sometimes be accepted, most states require proper witnessing and signatures.
+Online Will platforms guide you through proper formatting and witnessing procedures to ensure your Will meets all legal requirements.

 4. Signature of the Testator